menoncello/mutation-test/docs/CICD.md

 This workflow triggers when pull requests are closed (merged) against the `main`, `develop`, or `release/**` branches.

-### Jobs
+### Jobs on Deploy

-#### 1. TypeScript Tests
+#### 1-3.
+TypeScript Tests

-Identical to the CI workflow's TypeScript tests job.

-#### 2. Lint Codebase

-Identical to the CI workflow's Lint Codebase job.
+Identical to the CI workflow's TypeScript tests, Lint Codebase and Check dist/ job.

-#### 3. Check dist/

-Similar to the CI workflow's Check dist/ job, but runs after the Lint and TypeScript Tests jobs have completed successfully.

 #### 4. Mutation Test